kicctoll/ParsingText/README.md

 # Parsing text

-This project allows you to read text from one file and output list of words with list of line numbers where that word is met in another file
+This project allows you to read text from one file and output list of words with list of line numbers where that word is met in another file.

 ## Getting Started